Medica Customer service: (952) 945-8000 or 1-800-952-3455

 - All of the care systems require a primary physician’s referral in order for you to see specialists or facilities outside the care system.

-- You do not need a referral for urgent care centers, mental health or substance abuse care or an annual eye exam by an optometrist or ophthalmologist within your selected network.
+- You do not need a referral for urgent care centers, emergency room care, mental health or substance abuse care or an annual eye exam by an optometrist or ophthalmologist within your selected network.

-Consider selecting Medica Choice if it’s important to you to be able to see a wide range of providers without a referral.
-Greater flexibility makes Medica Choice a more expensive option.
+Consider selecting Medica Choice Passport if it’s important to you to be able to see a wide range of providers without a referral.
+Greater flexibility makes this network a more expensive option.

-- Choice is Medica’s largest network and includes more than 95% of Minnesota hospitals and physicians.
+- Choice Passport is Medica’s largest network and includes more than 95% of Minnesota hospitals and physicians.
 The Mayo Clinic is included in this network.

 - You do not need a referral to see specialists in the network.